nualagr/the-lord-of-the-rings-game/README.md

 The User Centered Design process started with the creation of the User Stories.
 These influenced subsequent feature, layout and design decisions.

 The main  goal of the website is to provide users with an engaging game.
-The perceived audience of this site are fans of The Lord of the Rings Trilogy, teenagers and younger children who want to play a fun game or compete against each other or people who want to improve their memory and/or reaction times.
+The perceived audience of this site are fans of *The Lord of the Rings Trilogy*, teenagers and younger children who want to play a fun game or compete against each other or people who want to improve their memory and/or reaction times.

 The site has been designed to provide minimal, but relevant, content that is easy to comprehend and that satisfies the needs of both the users and the site owner.